Making Places Safe

 - Residential structures can meet minimum building code standards with adequate door and window security features & fire safety devices.

-What happens if circumstances change and compliance with minimum standards no longer provide adequate security?
+What happens if circumstances change and compliance with minimum standards no longer provides adequate security?

 - A good place to start is to make a new crime risk assessment as a basis for modifying the original security plan.